-It’s St. Patrick’s day!
-Are you getting your green on?
+It’s St. Patrick’s day today!
+Are you wearing green?

-Today’s post is a bit of a mish-mash of St. Paddy’s related things …
+Today’s post is a bit of a mish-mash of holiday related things …

 Much to the chagrin of my walking partner, I took many photos along the way, which I’ll be sharing in another post.

-And since I rarely wear this vintage green scarf that Nick’s sister gave me, I put it on, along with one to two green purses I have.
+I wore this vintage green scarf that Nick’s sister gave me, along with one to two green purses I have.
 I also wore a green sweater but alas, it is still so darn cold here that only the cuffs could be seen.
 People seemed to like the effort to wear some green because I received a lot of smiles on this journey.

 While we were in Liberty Village we popped into the grocery store that is also located in this area, to shop the sales.
 (We always do that and thus save our money for wine, tickets to concerts and travel.)